 The optimal file format typically depends on the character of the image.

-The less colors an image has and the less photographic it is, the better it is to use the SVG format.
+The SVG format is more appropriate for images that have few colors and that are not photo-realistic.
 This requires the source to be available as in a vector graphic format.
 Should such an image only exist as a bitmap, then PNG would be the fallback format to chose.
 Examples for these types of motifs are logos, illustrations, charts or icons (note: SVGs are far better than icon fonts!).
 Both formats support transparency.

 PNGs can be saved with three different output combinations: